 Relational databases remain the backbone of most applications.
 While basic SQL is table stakes, interviews for senior backend roles probe deeper—indexing strategies, query optimization, transaction isolation, and operational knowledge separate strong candidates from the rest.

-Understanding when to choose each database demonstrates architectural thinking.
+These questions test your understanding of when to choose each database and their architectural differences.

 What are the key architectural differences between PostgreSQL and MySQL?